saucelabs/sauce-docs/docs/visual-testing/integrations/cypress.md

 # Cypress Integration

 :::note Important
-Access to this feature is currentlylimited to Enterprise customers as part of our commitment to providing tailored solutions.
+Access to this feature is currently limited to Enterprise customers as part of our commitment to providing tailored solutions.
 We are excited to announce that self-service access is under development and will be released shortly.
 Stay tuned!
 :::

 ## Introduction